nasimpc/Robot-Navigation-Anomaly-Detection-and-Causal-Analysis/assignment1/team_2_assignment01.md

 (For instance: acceptable distance-to-goal error in meters, allowable orientation deviation in radians, or maximum collision/contact force thresholds.)
 3. How do you define a successful run?
 (e.g., reaching the goal within tolerance, no collisions, completion within a time limit, or maintaining stable localization.)
-4. Could you specify the coordinate frames and TF tree conventions you use?
+4. To better process TFMesssages, please mention TF tree conventions you use?
 (Please list the frame names and relationships — for example: map, odom, base_link, camera_link, imu_link, etc.)

 ### **C. Data-Related Questions (Goal: Clarify data content and structure)**